nikossan/Preplexity-Codex/README.md

    ![Preplexity-Codex-main.zip](./download-source-small.png)
 3. Create a folder on your PC
-4. Extract the Preplexity-Codex-main.zip file there
+4. Extract the Preplex-Codex-main.zip file there
-5. If you are using Windows, run `setup.bat` in a terminal (cmd or powershell), in the folder where you extracted Preplexity-Codex-main.zip.
+5. If you are using Windows, run `setup.bat` in a terminal (cmd or powershell), in the folder where you extracted Preplex-Codex-main.zip.
 If you are using Linux, run `setup.sh` in a terminal in the directory.

 ## How to use it
 The setup will launch a web page with the full interface and the following guide included:

 1.  **Launch**: Run `npm start` in your terminal (cmd or powershell).
-Do it in the folder/directory where you installed **Perplexity Codex**.
+Do it in the folder/directory where you installed **Perplex-Codex**.
 This starts the server (http://localhost:3000/viewer.html) and **automatically opens the viewer** in your browser.

 2.  **⚙️ Settings** - configure before the first run!
 	- **Login**: Enter your email.
 This will be used automatically by the auto-browser engine. **This is a must!** The rest you can leave as defaults.